acceleratedscience/openad-website/main/docs/model-service/deploying-models.md

 ```

 <!------------------------------------------------------------>
-## Deploy Locally using a Python Virtual Environment
+## Local deployment using a Python virtual environment

 !!! info
     If you are using an [Apple Silicon] device, deploy using Docker instead.
 See [Apple Silicon] for more info.